-The conductance of the voltage activated calcium channel has complex dependence on the current through the channel because the concentration of Ca++ in the cytoplasm is so small (~10-8M at rest) that the current almost always changes the local concentration in the channel near the cytoplasmic side of the channel.
-Current through the channel changes the local concentration in and near the channel.
-Those concentration changes in turn alter the gating and selectivity characteristics of the channel protein, as calcium ions do in many physical and biological systems, particularly interfaces.

-It seems unlikely that the resulting properties of voltage dependent calcium channels can be comfortably described by the same formalism [25] used for voltage controlled sodium and potassium channels of nerve and skeletal muscle.
-That formalism uses variables that depend on membrane potential and not membrane current because Cole [42] and Hodgkin [43-45] guessed that neuronal action potentials were essentially voltage dependent, not current dependent.
-They did not know of action potentials driven by calcium channels, nor of the extraordinarily small concentration of calcium ions inside cells.
-There may of course be other reasons the formalism [25] is inadequate.
-In summary, experiments are needed to show that responses to steps of voltage allow computation of a calcium driven action potential.
+The conductance of the voltage activated calcium channel has complex dependence on the current through the channel because the concentration of Ca++ in the cytoplasm is so low (~10-8M at rest) that the current almost always changes the local concentration near the cytoplasmic side of the channel.
+Current through the channel changes the local concentration.
+The local concentration changes the gating and selectivity characteristics of the channel protein, as calcium ions are prone to do at many physical and biological interfaces.
+It seems unlikely that the resulting properties can be described by the same formalism [31] used for voltage controlled sodium and potassium channels of nerve and skeletal muscle.
+That formalism uses variables that depend on membrane potential and not membrane current because it was evident to Cole [40] and Hodgkin [41-43] that neuronal action potentials were essentially voltage dependent, not current dependent.
+There may of course be other reasons the formalism [31] is inadequate.
+Experiments are needed to show that responses to steps of voltage allow computation of a calcium driven action potential.

-The polarization protocol described here can be applied to simulations of polarization as well as experimental measurements of polarization.
-Indeed, the operational definition of polarization has been applied even when theories [34] or simulations are enormously complicated by atomic detail that includes the individual motions of thousands of atoms [35, 36].
+Polarization defined in theories and simulations.
+The polarization protocol described here can be applied to models and simulations of polarization as well as experiments.
+Indeed, the operational definition of polarization has been applied even when theories [32] or simulations are enormously complicated by atomic detail including the individual motions of thousands of atoms [33, 34].

-Another question of general interest is how does the polarization defined this way correspond to the polarization P in the classical formulation of the Maxwell equations (7), and implied in eq.
-(1) & (6)?
-Does the estimated polarization equal P ?
+Does the estimated polarization equal P?
+The question of general interest is how does the polarization defined this way correspond to the polarization P in the classical formulation of the Maxwell equations eq.
+(3)?

-The answer is not pleasing.
 Polarization cannot be defined in general.
 The variety of possible responses of matter to a step of potential prevents a general answer.
-Indeed, a main point of this paper is that polarization must be defined by a protocol in a specific setting that specifies how the local electric field changes the distribution of charge.

-Polarization cannot be defined in general because there are too many possible motions of mass with charge in response to a change in the electric field.
-Every possible motion of mass (with charge), including rotations and translations and changes of shape, would produce a polarization.
+Indeed, a main point of this paper is that polarization must be defined by a protocol in a specific setting.
+It cannot be defined in general.
+The possible motions of mass and mass with charge are too many to permit a general definition of polarization.
+Every possible motion of mass (with charge, including rotations and translations and changes of shape) would produce a polarization.
 Polarization currents can be as complicated as the motions of matter.

-Insight can be developed into various kinds of polarization by constructing 'toy' models of simple systems.
-Those models must specify the mechanical variables $\mathbf{v}Q, \mathbf{Q}Q, \mathbf{\rho}Q$, and \mathbf{N}Q (or their equivalent) and solve the field equations of mechanics, perhaps including diffusion, along with the Maxwell equations.
-The models are then studied using the operational definition of polarization, described previously (Fig. 1).
-One can hope some of the models resemble some of the more elaborate models of polarization already in the literature [16, 46-51].
+Insight can be developed into various kinds of polarization by constructing 'toy' models of classical systems, applying the operational definition of polarization, and understanding the resulting estimates of polarization currents (that are called 'gating currents' in the biophysical literature).

+Those models must specify the mechanical variables \mathbf{v}Q , \mathbf{Q}Q , $\mathbf{\rho}Q$ and \mathbf{N}Q (or their equivalent) and solve the field equations of mechanics along with the Maxwell equations.
+Indeed, Toy problems are examples that may help develop insight: